signalfx/otelworkshop/docs/introduction/index.md

 ## Disclaimers

 - This is not product documentation.
 Official documentation: https://docs.splunk.com/Observability
-- These examples are unsupported and are for experimentation and educational purposes only.
+- These examples are unsupported and are for experimentation and educational purposes only